InvalidExcepti0n/plugin.video.saan.tv/README.md

 ##THIS WILL NOT WORK
 * if you don't have username / password from http://saan.tv/

-you need after instalation enter username/password to get it working
+you need after installation enter username/password to get it working

 Any bug report/improvments are welcome